Skip navigation

 • Swelling of the eyelid, whites of eyes, and surrounding area

-This condition does not often affect vision or cause eye pain.
+This condition usually does not affect vision or cause eye pain.

 Exams and Tests

-The health care provider will examine the eye and ask about the symptoms.
+Your health care provider will examine the eye, especially, eye movements and test for vision, and ask about the symptoms.

 Tests that may be ordered include: